Visit Value | Winnipeg

 Takeaways

 Overall, I spent $933.53 during my trip to Winnipeg.
 My flight was relatively inexpensive.
 The hotel while a bit more than I usually spend on a trip alone, was worth the money for its central location.
 On the flight back the man sitting next to me said he paid $65 for a cab from St. Boniface.
 If I booked an Airbnb or guesthouse it would have been further out in the city and I would have been paying more for cab fair and to get around.
 I should have brought sunscreen and granola bars from home so I didn’t have to buy any in Winnipeg.
 Manitoba has provincial sales tax whereas Alberta doesn’t so that would have saved me a bit.
 I also didn’t have to buy that Kate Bush DVD (I can’t even figure out how to get our DVD player to work).
 Still I actually really enjoyed Winnipeg.
 I told my friend I would go back for a visit (though definitely not in the winter I know what they’re like).
-And next time I’d opt to rent a car for a few days to visit some attractions further out from the city centre.
+Next time I’d also opt to rent a car for a few days to visit some attractions further out from the city centre.

 Liked this post?
 Put a pin in it.